Updated September 30, 2020

-1. Systematize it.
 Having a look at any successful company or business, you will realize that they are profitable mainly because they have a system for everything.
 This doesn't mean you have to buy software for business automatization.
-Do some homework and try to develop a list of rules that will help you react correctly in certain situations and circumstances.
+Do some homework and try to develop a list of rules to help you react correctly in certain situations and circumstances.
 For example, If you know that your tenant is not paying in time, you have to know how to react in this case.

 2. Leverage your time.